jsendino/NewsAggregator/README.md

 ## Datasets
 wo main datasets has been selected to use in this study:
 * BBC dataset.
 This dataset comprises more than 2000 samples of articles from the BBC.
 Regarding the number of classes, the articles belong to five different classes: (business, entertainment, politics, sport, tech).
+This dataset has been taken from [1].

 * 20newsgroup.
 This dataset, taken from the UCI repository, is build from around 20000 articles of 20 different classes.
 It is conveniently built into scikit-learn so different subsets can be chosen from it (e.g, choosing only specific classes from the whole set of categories).
 In this case, the whole dataset will be used.
+More information on this dataset can be found in [2].

+[1]:  D.GreeneandP.Cunningham,“Practicalsolutionstotheproblemofdiagonaldominanceinkerneldoc- ument clustering,” in Proceedings of the 23rd international conference on Machine learning, pp. 377– 384, ACM, 2006.